Shey Sumdo Monastery

 Coordinates of the site: 29°21’8.81” northern latitude and 82°57’56.07” eastern longitude, at an altitude of 4345 meters.

-The circumambulation path (kora) leads around the temple buildings and the mani field, where chörten of different sizes are located.
+The circumambulation path leads around the temple buildings and the mani field, where chörten of different sizes are located.
 Four residential houses are situated in the east of the temple, three more can be found on the northern slope of the hill.
-Directly on the west side, a large meadow adjoins the temple area providing enough space for large assemblages of pilgrims who come annually or at least every twelve years in the Dragon Year.
+Directly on the west side, a large meadow adjoins the temple area providing enough space for large assemblages of pilgrims who come to join the circuit of the Crystal Mountain (kora), which take place annually or at least every twelve years in the Dragon Year.
 At the foot of the temple area, directly in front of the bridge that leads from the river valley up to the monastery, an impressive group of Tibetan watermills can be found.